redguava/cliniko-api/readme.md

 The Cliniko API
 ===============

-**This is currently in Alpha version, so it will change significantly over the next few weeks**
+**The Cliniko API is currently in BETA, so there will still be some changes over the next few weeks**

 This is the offical API for Cliniko.
 Cliniko is a practice management system for healthcare practitioners.